We meet at The Evangelical Church on the Island. Our worship meeting time is 4:30 PM on Saturdays.

 Grace kids @home 4-3 resolution

-Bible Story Picture U10S2
+Bible Story Poster U21S5

 Welcome to this week’s Grace Kids @Home, a recap of last Saturday's Grace Kids lesson.